 ‘The program and the personnel supported the very experience that I desired’

 Campbell particularly enjoyed the low-intervention suite.
-“I feared being in the hospital,” she says, “but the size of the room and the way they make it home-like, that really did help with feeling relaxed.”
+“I feared being in the hospital,” she said, “but the size of the room and the way they make it home-like, that really did help with feeling relaxed.”